 O&R Heat Advisory: Using Energy Tips Can Help You Beat the Heat

-Because of the blazing temperatures and steamy humidity forecast for tomorrow, O&R has issued a Heat Advisory for Wednesday, Aug.
-29.
+Because of the continuing blazing temperatures and steamy humidity forecast for tomorrow, O&R has issued a Heat Advisory for Monday July 2.

 Here are more cool tips:

 - Turning down or turning off air conditioning in your home while you are away or at work helps lower your energy bill.

 - Setting your air conditioner to the highest temperature your comfort and health allow.
 Every degree you lower the thermostat raises your bill by 6 percent.